-There are many factors contributing to the gender gap in food security.
-A recent study found that although household income, social networks, and educational attainment are major factors in food insecurity over all, they cannot fully account for the higher rates facing women.
-There are many other elements that add up to the food security gender gap—for example, women generally have less access to land, agricultural inputs, and face lower intra-household bargaining power.
 Only 12.8 percent of global landholders are women.
 In many countries, traditional practice is for women to eat last, after the men and children in their families.
 Although this practice is changing, it still contributes to malnourishment and anemia in women.
 When households’ access to food becomes precarious, women often adapt by eating less so that the rest of their family can have more.
-If women bear the brunt of food crises, they will experience higher rates of food insecurity.
+As long as women bear the brunt of food crises, they will experience higher rates of food insecurity.
 As long as women experience higher rates of food insecurity, there will be a need for gender-responsive aid.

-Supporting, empowering, and ensuring that women have access to the skills necessary for them and their families to succeed requires more than adding them into a program’s mission statement.
+Supporting, empowering, and ensuring that women have equal access to food and the resources necessary for them and their families to succeed requires more than adding them into a program’s mission statement.
 It requires a commitment to investing in projects that are designed with women and their needs in mind.

 Despite a decade of gender-supportive rhetoric, gender development goals need increased funding.
 In 2018, the OECD’s Development Assistance Committee (DAC) examined Official Development Assistance (ODA) committed by DAC members in 2015-2016.
 Their analysis focused on economic and productive sectors, which includes agricultural and rural development.
 Of the bilateral, allocable aid analyzed, only one percent included gender equality as the primary objective, which was a decline from 2013-2014.
 66 percent of aid examined did not target gender equality at all.

-Even when a project is intended to benefit women, it can fall short due to its structure or context.
-For example, one study of a clean cook stove initiative in India found that because improved cookstoves did not provide direct benefits to their lives, male heads of households were less likely to spend money on them.
+Even when a project is intended to benefit women, it can fall short if it fails to be human-centered in its design.
+For example, one study of a clean cook stove initiative in India found that because improved cookstoves did not provide direct benefits to their lives, men who were heads of households were less likely to spend money on them.
 Understanding household decision-making is a key component to improving the lives of women.

 An understanding of the community decision-making and leadership context is also important to craft development aid that is effective in promoting gender equality.
-In cases where organizations and governments work with community leaders in the design and implementation of projects, women still sometimes end up left out.
-Catherine Bertini notes in her article Invisible Women that the lack of women in leadership roles leads policy- and grant-makers to respond to the needs of men, mistaking them for the needs of the whole community.
+Even in cases where organizations and governments work with community leaders to design and implement projects, women are often excluded.
+As noted by Catherine Bertini in her article Invisible Women, a lack of women in leadership roles leads policy- and grant-makers to respond to the needs of men, mistaking them for the needs of the whole community.

 Other studies reinforce the need for contextually sensitive agricultural aid.
 An evaluation of four projects promoting high-value commodities and value chain development for smallholder farmers found that “gendered use, control, and ownership of assets affect who can participate in agricultural development projects.”
 If men control most of a household’s assets, they are more likely to participate in an agricultural project than the women in their household.
 Men’s participation in a project, in the absence of a concerted effort to alter benefit distribution, virtually guarantees that men will receive most of the benefits of the project.
 Even when women in a household participate in a project, men often end up in control of the additional income the women generate.

 Empowering Women in Agriculture will Feed the World

 More funding and political support is needed to make gender-responsive development standard, rather than exceptional.
 This should be accompanied by wide scale efforts to collect data that are disaggregated by gender.
 Human-centered agricultural development projects designed around women’s needs and experiences can make tangible differences in the lives of women and their families.
 When women are provided with the same inputs, assets, and technical assistance as men, their yields could increase by as much as 20-30 percent, which translates to a reduction in the number of undernourished people in the world by 12-17 percent.
 Additionally, evidence shows that when women’s income increases, so do household expenditures on education and nutrition.
 Empowering women will not only reduce women’s food insecurity, but also boost global food security and economic prosperity for everyone, men and women alike.
 The global community must devote significant resources to empowering women and girls—as we face a global population of almost 10 billion by 2050, we simply can’t afford not to.